 For 2022, the Department of Foreign Affairs and Trade (DFAT) offered 2,075 Australia Awards scholarships and short courses to individuals from 27 developing countries at an estimated costs of $200 million.
 For a snapshot on the latest facts and figures read the Australia Awards Statistical Profile.

 The Australian Government's development policy Australian aid: promoting prosperity, reducing poverty, enhancing stability recognises that tertiary education is an important component of any investment in development.
 Find out more about Australia's development assistance for education.

-The Australia Awards Global Strategy: Investing in the next generation of global leaders for development 2016-18 outlines DFAT's investment in Australia Awards.
+The Australia Awards Global Strategic Framework: outlines DFAT’s investment in Australia Awards.